 Every scene is an action scene in Johnnie To’s The Mission, even the ones where its hardened gangsters are just sitting around doing nothing.
 In one of the most impeccably crafted films of the ‘90s, there is nary a second that isn’t charged with tense significance and To’s signature post-modern cool.
 The director is focused and disciplined enough to exclude all sentimental subplots, but playful enough to linger for well over a minute on a corridor full of bored killers discretely kicking a paper ball around.
 His setpieces are characterised as much by stillness as movement, aided by the filmmaker’s unrivalled command of cinematic space.

 To’s intimidating efficiency extends to his diamond-sharp characterisations.
 This is a director who knows the techniques and archetypes of Triad cinema inside out, and he boils them down to a half-parodic essence.
 These are tough, rational-minded professionals with little time for the mushy male bonding of John Woo’s contemplative criminals.

 The loyalty of the film’s five leading men is expressed through pure action as they move from plan to plan in their efforts to suss out the aspiring assassins of boss Lung.
 Even a punitive beating is nothing to take personally between colleagues who know the rules and know the repercussions for breaking them.
-It is only in the film’s final 20 minutes when this idealistic image of criminal as businessman is muddied by a narrative turn that curves their loyalties into contradiction, putting business and brotherhood in opposition when they had previously been in tandem.
+It is only in the film’s final 20 minutes that this idealistic image of criminal as businessman is muddied by a narrative turn that curves their loyalties into contradiction, putting business and brotherhood in opposition when they had previously been in tandem.

 But more than theme, character or story, The Mission is above all a wondrous exercise in sophisticated cinematic style.
 Just about every scene could be someone’s favourite, though a special mention has to go to the immaculate centrepiece that is the shopping mall shootout.
 If Woo is the king of bullet ballet then this mathematically precise display of composure, resourcefulness and intuition makes a case for To as the master of bullet geometry.
 Call it superficial if you must, but you’d be hard pressed to find a purer distilment of the inherent artistry of the action genre.